phstc/alfred_links_workflow/README.md

 # Alfred Links Workflow

-It is a basic [Alfred Workflow](http://www.alfredapp.com/powerpack/) to list/search links.
+It is an [Alfred Workflow](http://www.alfredapp.com/powerpack/) to list/search links.

 ## Installation instructions